 We were thousands of feet above sea level

-The huge Buddha monument.
-Journey to where they explain about phases of Buddhism.
+The huge Buddha monument and the journey on which they explain about the phases of Buddhism.

 The name Chin Swee is named after the late Genting’s pioneer Mr Lim’s reverend.